MEAT-EATING AND YOUR HEALTH

-Ghandi and Albert Einstein were vegetarians, but so was Adolf Hitler and Osama Bin Laden.
+Ghandi and Albert Einstein were vegetarians, but so were Adolf Hitler and Osama Bin Laden.
 While a few spiritual leaders were vegetarians, let us not forget that most were not.
 India, a largely vegetarian country, is one of the most backward countries, and certainly has had its share of wars.
-America is eating less meat, but as a country we seem to be becoming more violent.

-A neighbor is from India.
+A neighbor of ours was from India.
 He commented to me that his own people in India have so little drive and energy that he is much happier living in the United States.
 People on vegetarian diets often become tired and listless.
 This might reduce violence because one no longer has the energy to fight.
 This is not non-violence.
 This is burnout!

 IS MEAT-EATING THE CAUSE OF WORLD HUNGER?

-Francis Moore Lappe, author of Diet For a Small Planet, mentions that there are many causes of hunger.
-These include: 1)governments that systematically starve their own people to maintain control, 2) collective farms that are unproductive, 3) poor food distribution, and 4) mismanagement and destruction of agricultural land.
+No!
+Francis Moore Lappe, author of Diet For a Small Planet, mentions that the real causes of hunger include: 1)governments that systematically starve their own people to maintain control, 2) collective farms in Communist and socialist nations that are unproductive, 3) poor food distribution, and 4) mismanagement and destruction of agricultural land.
 In many places, grazing by animals is the most productive use of the land.

 MEAT-EATING AND CHOLESTEROL

 Eskimos eat more fat than any other group and have cholesterol levels of about 170 mg.
 The Massai tribe drink up to seven quarts of milk daily, yet they too have low cholesterol.
 There is much more to the cholesterol story than how you butter your toast.

 Cholesterol, the precursor for the steroid hormones, often rises when the body is under stress.
 While overeating on any food is not beneficial, avoiding all cholesterol-containing foods is not necessary or wise for most people.